Catana791/Septabin/README.md

 > “Microsoft Defender SmartScreen prevented an unrecognized app from starting”

 This happens because:
-- The application is not digitally signed (yet)
+- The application is not digitally signed
 - It is not widely downloaded enough for Windows reputation scoring

 ### To run safely: